 When you study abroad, you will inevitably spend a good amount of time communicating in a foreign language (unless you only surround yourself with students from your home country…don’t be that guy).
 So if you’ve been wanting to learn a new language, this is a great chance!

 Read more: 5 Things To Do in Shanghai

 For example, with China set to become the world’s most powerful economy in the next decades, even just basic knowledge of the Chinese language(s) can give you a considerable competitive advantage in the job market!
 On the other side, if you prefer going to a place without a substantial language barrier, or if your goal is to improve your English, a country like Malaysia would be a good choice for you.

 2. How far out of your comfort zone are you willing to go?

 Driving on the other side of the road, strange customs, different eating habits…spoiler alert: You will probably experience some degree of culture shock either way.
 But this one essentially means: How much of a contrast to your home country are you prepared to handle during your semester abroad?
 Are you actively trying to expose yourself to a completely different culture or do you prefer to stay in an environment that’s not too far from what you’re used to?
 Especially if you haven’t travelled too much before, it’s totally fine to start out small!
 This can be a good way to expand your comfort zone.

 3. What kind of environment do you want to live in?

-Depending on the country and place you choose, your study abroad experience will be very different in terms of navigating daily life: If you don’t want to handle busy mega cities, a paradise island like Phuket, Bali or its quieter neighbor Lombok might be a great choice for you.
+Depending on the country and place you choose, your study abroad experience will be very different in terms of navigating daily life: If you don’t want to handle busy mega cities, a paradise island like Phuket or Bali might be a great choice for you.
 On the other hand, if the idea of having to drive a scooter every day scares you or if you don’t want to miss the conveniences of city living, like for example public transportation, you might be better off in a city like Kuala Lumpur or Taipei.